micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-18-rashi_en.md

 ### passuk 1

 ### passuk 2
-<b>I am Hachem, your God,</b> I am He who said at Sinai: “I am Hachem your God,” and you accepted My kingship upon on yourselves; therefore, accept My decrees [which follow].
-Rabbi [Judah the Prince] says: It was revealed and known before Him that they will eventually tear [themselves] loose [from the laws] of forbidden relations in the days of Ezra; therefore, He came to them with a decree: <b>I am Hachem your God —</b> know Who decrees [this] on you, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>a Judge who will exact punishment and [Who] is faithful in giving reward.
+<b>I am Adonoy, your God,</b> I am He who said at Sinai: “I am Adonoy your God,” and you accepted My kingship upon on yourselves; therefore, accept My decrees [which follow].
+Rabbi [Judah the Prince] says: It was revealed and known before Him that they will eventually tear [themselves] loose [from the laws] of forbidden relations in the days of Ezra; therefore, He came to them with a decree: <b>I am Adonoy your God —</b> know Who decrees [this] on you, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>a Judge who will exact punishment and [Who] is faithful in giving reward.

 ### passuk 3
 <b>After the practices of the Land of Egypt.</b> This tells [us] that the practices of the Egyptians and Canaanites were the most corrupt of all the nations, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and that place in which the Israelites settled was the most corrupt of all.